-Kath, principal nurse manager at Vets Now in Farnham, said: “I’m lucky in that I‘ve always had somewhere to turn when I’ve struggled.
+Kath, senior nurse manager at Vets Now in Farnham, said: “I’m lucky in that I‘ve always had somewhere to turn when I’ve struggled.

 “But I know mental illness can be just as life threatening and life limiting as physical illness, and it's time everyone talked about it more.

 “I'm doing this for people who feel they can't talk to those closest to them because they feel ashamed or that nobody cares.

 Kath added: “I’m delighted Vets Now has sponsored us and been so very generous.

 “As well as being proactive about mental health awareness the company's support and donation will make a huge difference not only to veterinary professionals but also to anyone who may need help and support from Mind.”

 The biannual Mind Hike sees one team trek from Grasmere, through the Langdale valley before circling the fells around High Raise.

 The other team follows an extended version of the famous Fairfield horseshoe, one of the Lake District's most challenging routes.

 Read more: Focus on vet nurses: Kath gives her take on what makes her job so worthwhile

 According to Sophie, senior nurse manager at Vets Now in Reading, the duo are taking part as they work in a “24-hour profession with a high risk of mental health concerns”.